Scoring Your FICO

-Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The content of your wallet begins the home buying process.
-To propel your dreams of homeownership forward, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Tampa, Florida.
+Choosing a lender isn't the first step in becoming a homeowner.
+The quality of your wallet starts the home buying process.
+To realize your goal of owning a home, considering your credit score is a must along with the type of lender for which you'll qualify in Tampa, Florida.

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the pieces in deciding your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the pieces in determining your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?